ti-cortex-m4/demo-java-completablefuture/doc/article.md

 #### Methods to check the status

-To check the status of a future, the `CompletableFuture` class has non-blocking methods to check whether the future is incompleted or completed in various ways.
+To check the status of a future, the `CompletableFuture` class has _non-blocking_ methods to check whether the future is incompleted or completed in various ways.

-Summary of the methods to check the status
+Summary of the methods to check the status of futures

 <table>